RSB-BDSI-Teaching/intro-to-gadi/intro_to_gadi.md

 ## Learning Objectives

 * Logging in to Gadi via SSH or are@NCI's web terminal
-* Explore scratch and gdata folder
+* Explore home, scratch, and gdata folder
-* Understand how to use software on Gadi
+* Use software applications on Gadi

 * Run FastQC analysis on DNA sequencing data
 * Align reads to reference genome